- Go 90.3%

 All code inherited from GoToSocial, including GoToSocial 0.21.2 and the previous upstream history, remains under the GNU Affero General Public License as originally released.

-Credits and acknowledgements
+Credits

 Aktor would not exist without GoToSocial.